underyx/conference-notes/craft-2016/container-orchestration.md

   tasks and report resources, while the Mesos Master delegates tasks.
 Zookeeper is used as a HA database for all this data, and then you even need some framework that coordinates with the master, like Marathon or Aurora.
-- Narathon works with simple RESTful endpoints, and has a nice web UI
+- Marathon works with simple RESTful endpoints, and has a nice web UI
 - Add Traefik as well which gets the dest IPs and ports and you can use it to get a load balanced service.
 - Mesos is pretty battle-tested but needs 3rd party tools and is not especially